 Tree plan

-To allow for a range of tree species of various ages and heights around the waterway, the Council intends on retaining and transplanting as many good candidate existing trees as possible, as well as planting over two hundred and fifty new trees in Stage 1.
+To allow for a range of tree species of various ages and heights around the waterway, the Council intends on retaining and transplanting as many good candidate existing trees as possible, as well as planting over five hundred new trees in Stage 1.

 Some trees will need to be removed to allow us to balance the cultural, drainage, ecological, heritage, landscape and recreation values of the waterway and Hagley Park.